My OpenLearn Profile

 - Save your favourite content

 Interpreting data: Boxplots and tables

-This unit is concerned with two main topics.
+This free course, Interpreting data: Boxplots and tables, is concerned with two main topics.
 In Section 1, you will learn about another kind of graphical display, the boxplot.
 A boxplot is a fairly simple graphic, which displays certain summary statistics of a set of data.
 Boxplots are particularly useful for assessing quickly the location, dispersion, and symmetry or skewness of a set of data, and for making comparisons of these features in two or more data sets.
 Boxplots can also be useful for drawing attention to possible outliers in a data set.
 The other topic, which is covered in Sections 2 and 3, is that of dealing with data presented in tabular form.
 You are, no doubt, familiar with such tables: they are common in the media and in reports and other documents.
 Yet it is not always straightforward to see at first glance just what information a table of data is providing, and it often helps to carry out certain calculations and/or to draw appropriate graphs to make this clearer.
-In this unit, some other kinds of data tables and some different approaches are covered.
+In this free course, some other kinds of data tables and some different approaches are covered.

-After studying this Unit you should:
+After studying this course, you should be able to:

 - Learning outcomes

 - 1 Boxplots